sofiareis/sofiareis/README.md

 👋 Hi, I’m Sofia

 I love to code and design projects!
-I am a recent computer engineering graduate interested in full-stack, mobile, and web development.
+I am a computer engineer interested in full-stack, mobile, and web development.
 My projects focus on sustainability and the common good.

  🌱 Currently:
 - Graduated in Computer Engineering at the University of British Columbia
-- Looking for software development new grad opportunities
+- Looking for software development opportunities

 📫 How to reach me: